connect-our-kids/mobile-app/README.md

 ### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).
+These contribution guidelines have been adapted from [this good `Contributing.md` template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Contributors